The MMU-500 provides the following features:

 One AMBA master interface for master device transactions or PTWs that support ACE-Lite and DVM.
 See AXI3 and AXI4 support.

-The TBU micro TLB, the TCU macro TLB, and the walk cache RAMs support single bit error detection and invalidation on error detection.
-The TCU Multi FIFO (MFIFO) RAM supports single bit error detection and correction.
+The TLB at two levels and the walk cache RAMs support single bit error detection and invalidation on error detection.
+The context disambiguation Multi-FIFO (MFIFO) RAM supports single bit error detection and correction.

 Debug and performance-monitoring events.

 The TCU core can run at half the clock speed of the TCU external interfaces.